View Document Text

 their attorney, accountant, insurance agent, and/or investment advisor.
 Implementation of financial plan

-recommendations is entirely at the client's discretion.
+recommendations are entirely at the client's discretion.

 Portfolio Management